se-edu/learningresources/contents/javascript/javascript.md

 });
 ```

-Already, we are seeing something traces leading to the MVC, albeit in a very small scale.
+Already, we are seeing some of pattern, leading to the MVC, albeit in a very small scale.

 ### Avoiding big anonymous functions